 The Great Bike Saddle Revolution: How Science Saved Men From Unnecessary Pain

-For decades, cycling culture operated on a brutal assumption: if your saddle hurt, you just weren't tough enough.
-Men endured numbness, chafing, and even sexual dysfunction as the price of riding - until science finally stepped in to say enough is enough.
+For decades, cycling culture ran on a brutal assumption: if your saddle hurt, you just weren't tough enough.
+Men endured numbness, chafing, even sexual dysfunction as the price of riding — until science finally stepped in and said enough is enough.

 What followed was one of cycling's quietest but most important revolutions.
 The humble bike saddle — long treated as an afterthought — became ground zero for a battle between outdated traditions and modern ergonomics.
 And for once, common sense won.